verless/verless/docs/markdown-reference.md

 * **`Related`** _(Array)_: A list of related pages.
 Has to contain verless paths like `/blog/making-barista-quality-espresso`.
 This list will be available as `{{.Related}}` in the `page.html` template and contains [Page](https://github.com/verless/verless/blob/master/docs/template-reference.md#page) instances.
     - **`<verless path>`** _(String)_: The path to a related page.
 * **`Type`** _(String)_: The page's content type which automatically defines the template to be used.
 If the content type is `blog`, a template called `blog.html` will be used for rendering.
 In future verless versions, content types may provide more configurations other than just the template to use.
-* **`Template`** _(String)_: A custom template that should be used for rendering the page.
-If the template is `startpage.html`, a template called `startpage.html` will be used for rendering.
-Using this makes sense for special pages that only exist once.
 * **`Hidden`** _(Bool)_: Don't include the page in lists like [`{{.Pages}}`](https://github.com/verless/verless/blob/master/docs/template-reference.md#pages).

 <p align="center">